betaacid/react-native-ba-activity-monitor/README.md

 // ...
 ```

+### Considerations

+Fully typed with TypeScript.
+Feel free to aknowledge all the types on the `index.tsx` file and import them as needed in your project.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.